Suli-88/rest_applications/README.md

 # rest_applications
-Some Projects show the basic of using spring-boot and JAX-RS.
+Some Projects show the basics of using spring-boot and JAX-RS.